Spring Boot and Swagger - Documenting RESTful Services (REST API)

 We will use the same example to generate Swagger Documentation.

-We would need to add a couple of dependencies related to Swagger and configure a Docket to generate Swagger Documentation.
-We will also use Swagger UI to have a visual representation of the Documentation and execute Test Requests.
+To produce Swagger documentation, we would need to add a few Swagger-related dependencies and establish a Docket.
+We will also utilise Swagger UI to visualise the documentation and to conduct Test Requests.

 Adding Swagger Dependencies